As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 Sale

-• REDUCES ANXIETY & DESTRUCTIVE BEHAVIOR: These lick mats for dogs and dog lick mat with suction cups help release your puppy's endorphins through the promotion of licking, which can calm and soothe your puppy.
-Our cat lick mat is a safe alternative for your dog to lick which is excellent for stressful times such as grooming, bathing, nail trimming, injury recovery, and fireworks.
-Moreover, a dog licking mat as a boredom buster can keep your pets busy and reduce separation anxiety.
+• Reduce Anxiety & Destructive Behavior: These lick mats for dogs, lick mat for cats and dog lick mat with suction cups help release endorphins through the process of licking, which can calm and soothe your pets well.
+Our cat lick mat and dog licking mat is a safe alternative for your dog to lick when facing stressful times such as grooming, bath time, nail clipping, injury recovery, and fireworks

 3. Collars